 In Prelims, and Part I, the only types of calculators that may be used in examinations are from the following series:

-SHARP EL-531
+CASIO fx-83 CASIO fx-85 SHARP EL-531

 Candidates are not permitted calculators in the Mathematics for Materials examination.
 SMP tables are provided in all Preliminary examinations.